Zuko: Creation and conception

-Zuko was originally going to switch sides and join Team Avatar at the end of Book Two: Earth, but head writer Aaron Ehasz felt that he "still wasn't ready" at that point.
+Zuko was originally going to switch sides and join Team Avatar at the end of Book Two: Earth, in "The Crossroads of Destiny", but head writer Aaron Ehasz felt that "he wasn't ready" at that point.
 According to the Avatar Extras of "The Cave of Two Lovers", Zuko was no longer a sheltered prince and was forced to experience life as a refugee, and thus his journey reflected the experiences of the Buddha.

+In Book Two: Earth, Mai was established to have a crush on Zuko since childhood, but Zuko did not reciprocate her feelings.
+However, the two are in a relationship in the season premiere of Book Three: Fire, "The Awakening", as Zuko's characterization was retconned in the "Going Home Again" comic to turn Mai's one-sided feelings into a mutual crush.
+Director Giancarlo Volpe has stated that he was shocked by this development because co-creators Bryan Konietzko and Michael Dante DiMartino constantly telegraphed their storyline plans to the crew far in advance, but they never mentioned that Zuko and Mai would become a couple or that Zuko even had any romantic interest in Mai in the first place.

 The Blue Spirit design was inspired from a Dragon King Nuo mask from Chinese opera.
 His mask was made blue, because the creators thought that a red mask would give away the Blue Spirit's secret identity to the audience too easily.